Appropriate. SSgt Jones correctly created a task list and correctly decided on the priority of work.

 You apologize, continue to be respectful and try to maintain contact.
 You understand that everyone in a different culture makes a mistake at some time.
 It's all in how you handle it.
-You continue to work with the local female for the good of the Air Force mission and building stronger relationships.
+You continue to work with the local female to good the Air Force mission and build stronger relationships.

 You walk away before she makes a big scene and look for another female to gather intelligence from.
 You have been told not to make a scene because this could alert insurgents.
 This will help your mission because you are putting the Air Force mission first and building stronger relationships.

 You go get the country's national Airmen to come and talk to the lady because you understand this is probably going nowhere and maybe they can translate the situation for you.
 This is for the good of the Air Force mission because you are still gathering intelligence and building stronger relationships.